About Rosie 翁宜寧

 Astrology

 I’m a 丁巳 fire snake (also a 辛亥 metal pig, 己亥 earth pig, and 壬申 water monkey) and 陰 yin by nature.
 My lunar hexagram is 63 既濟 and solar hexagram is 54 歸妹.
-Transformation has been the drum beat of my life.
+Transformation is the drumbeat of my life, and learning to trust my own tempo—often different from the prevailing one—brings harmony into its rhythms.

 Current Landscape

-Since this alchemy became conscious years ago, making choices in most alignment with mySelf has been my North Star.
-This journey has brought me back to the languages and spiritual, religious, and cultural traditions of my people.
-I’ve since re-knitted ties with my ancestors and extended family on both sides of the Pacific.
+Since this alchemy became conscious years ago, making choices most aligned with mySelf has been my North Star.
+This journey has led me back to the languages and the spiritual, religious, and cultural traditions of my people.
+Along the way, I’ve re-knitted ties with my ancestors and extended family on both sides of the Pacific.

-Here in Tainan, I feel lucky to be doing just those things.
-I visit morning vegetable markets, read and study (I Ching, Chinese cosmology, Taoism, tai chi), learn and practice Chen-style tai chi, and eat yummy Taiwanese food with my teachers and tai chi community.
+Here in Tainan, I feel lucky to be living this way.
+I wander morning vegetable markets, spend time reading and studying (I Ching, Chinese cosmology, Taoism, tai chi), learn and practice Chen-style tai chi, and share delicious Taiwanese meals with my teachers and tai chi community.